MobileRobots/amr-ros-config/description/README.md

   check_urdf urdf/pioneer-lx.urdf.xacro

-There is a Makefile in the urdf directory that converts all xacro files to plain-xml urdf and runs `check_urdf` on it.
+There is a Makefile in the urdf directory that converts all xacro files to plain-xml urdf and also runs `check_urdf` on them:

+  cd src/amr-ros-config/description/urdf
+  make

 Display URDF visually in rviz:

-  roslaunch urdf/display.launch urdf:=urdf/pioneer-lx.urdf.xacro
+  roslaunch urdf/display.launch urdf:=urdf/pioneer-lx.urdf

 (Note that this is the URDF model only, there is no robot control interface and no robot data available including `tf` data.)

 Display URDF in bare bones empty gazebo world: (with no control interface yet)

-  roslaunch urdf/gazebo.launch urdf:=urdf/pioneer-lx.urdf.xacro robot:=pioneer-lx
+  roslaunch urdf/gazebo.launch urdf:=urdf/pioneer-lx.urdf robot:=pioneer-lx

+Note: Make sure to reference the plain-XML URDF files (".urdf"), not the Xacro files (".xacro").
+If you reference the Xacro, tools may be able to parse part of the description but won't find any results of Xacro inclusions or macros resulting in errors about missing elements.